The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 As we will see, with a shorter term fixed rate, you could buy some rate stability to help weather these volatile times, while also leaving open the opportunity to renew into a lower market rate on the maturity date (renewal date) of the shorter term.
 It’s a similar strategy to reduce risk, provide some better stability and leave open some potential to have a lower rate sooner.

-While it’s projected by financial markets and leading economists that within approximately 1 year, the variable rate is likely to be approximately 0.50% – 0.75% lower than current fixed rates in the low 4% range, there is no guarantee.
+While it’s projected by financial markets and leading economists that within the year, the variable rate is to be approximately 0.50% – 0.75% lower than current fixed rates in the low-mid 4% range, there is no guarantee.

 Why a fixed rate mortgage will be the best path for many

-As we move towards the end of 2024, fixed mortgage rates have trended lower.
+As we move into 2025, fixed mortgage rates have trended lower.
 Fixed mortgage rates do not move with Bank of Canada changes, like the variable rate does.
 Instead fixed rates are priced along with the Government of Canada Bond Yields, and are priced on a daily basis according to trends in the bond market.

-As inflation finds its way lower, and as prospects of a recession increase, fixed rates will remain lower, ahead of Central Bank rate (i.e. variable rate) decreases.
+As inflation finds its way lower, and as prospects of a recession increase, fixed rates will remain lower, ahead of, or in anticipation of, Central Bank rate (i.e. variable rate) decreases.

-However fixed rates are already pricing in another 1% Bank of Canada rate cuts, so today’s lower fixed rates won’t have as far to drop as variable rates.
-For example, we may see an additional 0.25% of fixed rate drops into 2025, whereas we would reasonably see 1.25%+ of variable rate drops over the next year.
+However fixed rates are already pricing in another 0.50% Bank of Canada rate cuts, so today’s lower fixed rates won’t have as far to drop as variable rates.
+For example, we are more likely to see an additional 0.25% of fixed rate drops into 2025, whereas we would reasonably see 0.75% of variable rate drops over the next year.

 Why fixed rates more specifically?